schvarcz/unet/README.md

-# Implementation of deep learning framework -- Unet, using Keras
+# Implementation of deep learning framework -- Unet, using Tensorflow (instead of pure Keras)

 The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).